-Overview3Somes is another area developed by myself.
+Overview3Somes is another area developed by Ralph Heath.
 It is in Wadi Shaha.

 From the road, two main focal points attract the eye: the large left facing corner, of the Kingsize Bed area (the L hand buttress) and, across the central descent gully, a short, clean, curving off-width crack with a cave at its R hand base (the Menage a Trois area).
 The rock in the Menage a Trois area is generally better than the Kingsize Bed, but the slightly lighter coloured rock of the Menage a Trois slab (all the way to the R of the crag), is especially good.
 Approach approx. 10 mins